valkey-io/spring-data-valkey/examples/README.md

 $ ../mvnw -q compile exec:java -pl quickstart
 ```

 Replace `quickstart` with any example name below.
-To run from project root, use `./mvnw -pl examples/<example-name>`.
+To run from project root, use `./mvnw -q compile exec:java -pl examples/<example-name>`.
 To run from a specific example directory, use `../../mvnw -q compile exec:java`.

 ## Available Examples